-This seminar is designed to advance clinical competence in working with the neurological and musculoskeletal issues associated with repetitive stress injuries through the application of current clinical evidence.
-A thorough review of tendon/nerve physiology, pathomechanics, and surgical techniques will create a foundation for proper intervention.
-This foundation will then be used to develop assessment and treatment approaches to pathology associated with repetitive stress injuries.
-Course content includes current conservative and surgical treatment options, ergonomic assessment/intervention, imaging, post-surgical guidelines, splinting options, joint and soft tissue mobilization, modalities and specific therapeutic exercise techniques.
-The student will participate in lecture and small group discussion before implementing assessment and treatment strategies in laboratory sessions.
+This seminar is designed to advance clinical competence in treating upper-extremity pain associated with tendinopathy and neural compression.
+A thorough review of pain science, tendon and nerve structure, physiology, and pathomechanics will create a foundation for proper intervention for pain reduction, tissue health, and engagement in life.
+The course content includes current conservative treatment options, activity analysis, activity modification, orthotic options, soft tissue mobilization, tissue loading, and lifestyle redesign.
+The student will participate in lecture and discussions before implementing assessment and treatment strategies in laboratory sessions.

 This is an intermediate level course.